School of Rock: Critical response

 School of Rock was highly praised by critics upon release.
-On Rotten Tomatoes, the film has an approval rating of 92% based on 202 reviews with an average rating of 7.7/10.
+On Rotten Tomatoes, the film has an approval rating of 92% based on 199 reviews with an average rating of 7.7/10.
 The site's critical consensus reads, "Black's exuberant, gleeful performance turns School of Rock into a hilarious, rocking good time."
 On Metacritic, the film has a score of 82 out of 100, based on 41 critics, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Rating the film 3.5 stars out of 4, Roger Ebert wrote that School of Rock "proves you can make a family film that's alive and well acted and smart and perceptive and funny—and that rocks."

 In 2024, Looper ranked it number 41 on its list of the "50 Best PG-13 Movies of All Time," writing "As a feel-good movie for the whole family, its powerful messaging of championing creativity, self-expression, and the pursuit of passion leaves viewers of all ages with a sense of joy and optimism after every viewing."

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 180.